 A tax professional is responsible for conducting tax procedures, ensuring that all tax documents are filed timely and accurately.
 Tax professionals review financial statements, verify adjustments, and resolve account discrepancies.
 They also handle financial reports and collate related account documents.
 A tax professional should be highly-communicative and analytical, especially on solving tax complexities, as well as preventing financial risks and excessive loss.
 A tax professional may also file for dispute on a case-to-case basis for any inaccuracies on tax statements.

-There are some key differences in responsibilities as well.
-For example, a certified public accountant responsibilities require skills like "cpa," "payroll tax returns," "financial statement preparation," and "audit reports."
+There are some key differences in the responsibilities of each position.
+For example, certified public accountant responsibilities require skills like "cpa," "payroll tax returns," "financial statement preparation," and "audit reports."
 Meanwhile a typical tax professional has skills in areas such as "taxable income," "audit support," "business growth," and "tax advice."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Tax associates are responsible for helping businesses and individuals with state and federal income tax preparation and compliance.
 These professionals often work for accounting firms and financial services companies.
 They perform varied tasks that include reviewing income statements, financial records, and expenditures, interviewing clients about income and expenses, and minimizing their clients' tax liability.
 Tax associates also conduct research on tax issues and assist with tax audits, advise clients on compensation and tax information, and maintain accurate and current client records.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that certified public accountant responsibilities requires skills like "customer service," "payroll tax returns," "financial statement preparation," and "audit reports."
-But a tax associate might use skills, such as, "strong computer," "local tax returns," "tax compliance," and "tax regulations."
+For example, resumes show us that certified public accountant responsibilities requires skills like "customer service," "payroll tax returns," "financial statement preparation," and "audit reports."
+But a tax associate might use other skills in their typical duties, such as, "strong computer," "local tax returns," "tax compliance," and "tax regulations."

-When it comes to the differences in education between the two professions, tax associates tend to reach similar levels of education than certified public accountants.
+Tax associates earn a lower average salary than certified public accountants.
+But tax associates earn the highest pay in the finance industry, with an average salary of $72,775.
+Additionally, certified public accountants earn the highest salaries in the finance with average pay of $92,755 annually.Average education levels between the two professions vary.
+Tax associates tend to reach similar levels of education than certified public accountants.
 In fact, they're 3.2% more likely to graduate with a Master's Degree and 0.4% more likely to earn a Doctoral Degree.

 A tax analyst specializes in managing and filing tax forms and tax returns, all while devising strategies to reduce tax payments legally.
 A tax analyst may work as a member of a company or independently.
 Moreover, in a company setting, the responsibilities of a tax analyst revolve around coordinating with different departments to obtain all necessary documentation and financial information, maintaining accurate and extensive records of all transactions, and resolving any issues or concerns.
 Furthermore, it is essential to remain updated with all the tax laws, all while adhering to the policies and regulations of the company.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from certified public accountants resumes, they are more likely to have skills like "cpa," "strong customer service," "payroll tax returns," and "financial statement preparation."
-But a tax analyst might have skills like "tax audits," "tax compliance," "tax payments," and "onesource."
+The required skills of the two careers differ considerably.
+For example, certified public accountants are more likely to have skills like "cpa," "strong customer service," "payroll tax returns," and "financial statement preparation."
+But a tax analyst is more likely to have skills like "tax audits," "tax compliance," "tax payments," and "onesource."

 Tax consultants are experts in providing commercially centered tax advice and tax services to wide-ranging clients who function in all sectors of the economy.
 The work they do involves devising tax-efficient strategies for international and domestic-based clients in various business situations, including takeovers, company merges, and corporate reconstructions.
 They work continually to help clients ensure that the best business decisions are met.
 They also monitor and get ahead of possible changes concerning tax legislation and responding fast with guidance specific to their clients' tax requirements.